SolidOS/mashlib/README.md

 You can see and try out a SolidOS Databrowser Webapp deployment at <https://solid.github.io/mashlib/dist/browse.html>.

 `browse.html`serves as a perfect example for Solid WebID authentication and for making use of mashlib functions and variables.

+To run/test it locally we created a script `npm run startStaticOS`.

 ### SolidOS Databrowser Frontend